 - Finally, press the key to initiate the SFC scan.

 When the scanning process is successful, it will replace the corrupted data with its respective fixes.
-In case the scan finds no corrupted data, it will return a respective message.
-Either way, when the process is complete, simply close the window and you’re set!
+If the scan finds no corrupted data, it will return a respective message.
+Either way, close the window when the process is complete, and you’re set!

 Restart your system

-If the two fixes given above doesn’t work out, then the final step we can take is restarting the system.
+If the two fixes given above don’t work out, then the final step we can take is restarting the system.

-Whether you’re on a Chromebook, Mac, or Windows, restarting the system is essentially the solution to many problems out there.
-However, please bear in mind that this might only prove to be a temporary fix for some users.
+Restarting the system solves many problems, whether on a Chromebook, Mac, or Windows.
+However, remember that this is a temporary fix for some users.
 In my case, restarting my computer did help me with the issue on some level, although it did come back after a few hours.

-Although restarting your system might only act as a temporary fix, it is worth trying to see how much it will impact the issue.
+Although restarting your system might only be a temporary fix, it is worth trying to see how much it will impact the issue.

 Bottom Line: Stop Auto-Reload Chrome

-Coming to a conclusion, users that saw no success with any of these solutions should perhaps wait until Chrome acknowledge the issue and release an update that will fix the same.
-However, for most users, disabling the automatic tab discarding flag in Chrome will fix up the issue.
+Concluding, users that saw no success with any of these solutions should perhaps wait until Chrome acknowledges the issue and release an update that will fix the same.
+However, disabling the automatic tab discarding flag in Chrome for most users will fix the issue.

 As in my case, the first step I took when this issue started to frustrate me was restarting my computer.
-I use an HP laptop and restarting my system the first time did a huge impact on how Chrome automatically reloaded the tab.
-The first restart actually helped me gain a more lengthy interval for auto-reloading.
+I use an HP laptop, and restarting my system the first time significantly impacted how Chrome automatically reloaded the tab.
+The first restart helped me gain a more lengthy interval for auto-reloading.
 However, the interval kept shortening each time I restarted.

 The SFC scan returned no corruption at all.
-My final application was disabling the latter flags in Chrome, which certainly did resolve the issue for me.
+My final application was disabling the last flags in Chrome, which certainly did resolve the issue for me.

-You can also follow these article to manually hard refresh the site on chrome browser.
+You can also follow these articles to manually hard refresh the site on the chrome browser.